 Research programme in healthcare reform

-The Research Programme in Healthcare Reform is a programme agreed between the Department of Health and the ESRI, which commenced in July 2014.
+The Research Programme in Healthcare Reform is a programme agreed between the Department of Health and the ESRI, which commenced in July 2014 and has recently been extended to 2024.
 The broad objectives of the programme are to apply economic analysis to explore issues in relation to health services, health spending and population health, in order to inform the development of health policy and the Government’s healthcare reform agenda.

 The first major publication of the research programme involved an examination of the cost implications of a change to a multi-payer, Universal Health Insurance model, as proposed in the 2014 White Paper on Universal Health Insurance (UHI), “The Path to Universal Healthcare”.
 This research was published in November 2015 as ESRI Research Series Report 45 “An Examination of the Potential Costs of Universal Health Insurance in Ireland”.